Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 10.33.47 UTC
+- WIB: Minggu, 27 Oktober 2024 11.29.18 UTC
-- WITA: Minggu, 27 Oktober 2024 11.33.47 UTC
+- WITA: Minggu, 27 Oktober 2024 12.29.18 UTC
-- WIT: Minggu, 27 Oktober 2024 12.33.47 UTC
+- WIT: Minggu, 27 Oktober 2024 13.29.18 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational